 Hypothesis, there were originally two biblical stories written

 in Hebrew by two unknown authors, called "J" and "P."

 These were interleaved into the single Genesis account of the flood by a redactor (editor)

 called "R." There are about 20 points of similarity between the Bible

 story and the flood story in the Epic of Gilgamesh.
-3 The
+3 Many believe that the

-Hebrew version is believed by many to be a monotheistic re-writing of the original Babylonian
+Hebrew version is a monotheistic re-writing of the original Babylonian

 There were other flood stories in ancient times.
 For example, a 1999 article in AAnews states:

 Greeks had the story of Deucalion, son of Titan Prometheus, who was king of